frankhale/cloak-of-darkness/README.md

 ##Status

 **This is the overhaul branch and is not complete yet.
-The game is not yet working in this branch.**
+Things may or may not be in a state of brokeness!!!**

 ##Screenshot